 Of the $34,015 I’d squirreled away and gambled over 2007, and some of 2008, I had less than half my net worth in 2009.
 Of the balance, I withdrew $3,300 in early 2009 to put into savings—nearly nailing the market bottom of the Great Recession.

 I pulled another $3,617 out in May of 2010 as the recovery took a small stumble.

 I didn’t make serious investments again until late 2010, missing out on a large amount of the recovery.
 The S&P 500 had bottomed at about 666 points near Spring 2009.
 By the beginning of 2011, it’d already nearly doubled.
 A similar whipsaw had occurred with the individual stocks I’d owned, with both the trough and peaks more extreme due to the volatility in the individual stocks.

-I lost more than half my net worth
+I lost half my net worth picking stocks

 This was the moment I realized that maybe I wasn’t smarter than the average investor.
 Just like when we grow up thinking we’re physically invincible, we often think—and are reinforced with praise—that we’re above-average at many intellectual pursuits.
 It’s funny that a group that prides itself on math (personal finance generally), often has so much trouble identifying the mathematical likelihood that we’re a coinflip from being above average.

 A FIRE writer I respect, Dave, happened to write about his worst money mistake recently.
 I’m lucky my worst mistake didn’t lead me down a darker path.

 To give you an idea of just how financially damaging the loss was during this time, here’s my Social Security Earnings history (by the way, you can obtain this official record from my Social Security if you’re in the U.S., we published our earnings history from 2006-2018):